Vookay/AlchemicMedic/README.md

 # IT Challenge 2019 game
 Group D task for Ventspils IT challenge 2019 by "Big Brain Time"

-Game only works on 16:9 resolution.
+Game is made for 16:9 resolution.
 Exit button only works, when exported as an application.

 Every song, except main menu, and sound effects on curing and potion creation by Eduards Otomers.